 My thoughts about breeding the Polish Tatra Sheepdog in the United States:

 If we hope to carefully grow this beautiful breed here in our country, we must take care to evaluate conformation, health and temperament before we import.
 We must familiarize ourselves with the breed standard in great detail and study the existing Tatra lines.
-It's possible that at smaller local shows, a judge may never have even seen a Polish Tatra Sheepdog in person.
-Fortunately for us, the breed standard for the Polish Tatra is remarkably sensible, sound and reflects the need to preserve the working traits of the Polish Tatra.
+It's possible that at smaller local shows, a judge may never have even seen a Polish Tatra Sheepdog personally.
+Fortunately for us, the breed standard for the Polish Tatra is remarkably sensible, sound and reflects and respects the working traits of the Polish Tatra.

-We must be aware of the lines that the few breeders here in America are breeding from so as not to encourage more inbreeding.
-We must look carefully at the hip backgrounds going back several generations and use every means available to evaluate the temperaments of the dogs we are importing.
-We need to check the bites, testicles, conformational and temperamental soundness of the puppies before we acquire them, particularly because of the great distances they may be coming from.
-We must try to establish a good relationship with breeders in other countries, while also maintaining an open and honest relationship with our future puppy owners.
+We must be aware of the lines that the few breeders here in America are breeding from so as not to encourage more inbreeding and look carefully at the hip backgrounds going back several generations while using every means available to evaluate the temperaments of the dogs we are importing.
+We should check the bites, testicles, conformational and temperamental soundness of the puppies before we acquire them, particularly because of the distances they may be coming from.
+We hope to establish a good relationship with breeders in other countries, while also maintaining an open and honest relationship with our future puppy owners.
 We must be careful on many levels since the genetics are largely overlapping, going back to some of the same stud dogs and bitches only a few generations back, in a number of cases, especially since World War II brought almost-extinction to the breed in Europe, shrinking the gene pool.

 I have been preparing for nine years now to breed my first Tatra.
 This in no way makes me better suited to breeding than someone who has been preparing less time.
 However, it shows the difficulty we have in locating solid genetics, bringing in good dogs from abroad, raising the puppies to the proper age to test their hips and elbows, and assuring that their conformation, temperaments and health are sound before breeding.
 Fortunately for our breed, the Tatra is a healthy breed and does not experience many of the genetic problems that other more popular breeds today are experiencing in larger numbers.
 Even with that good news, however, our challenge is great.
 If we try to do everything exactly like breeders of popular dogs, we will likely end up unable to grow the Polish Tatra breed in this country.
 There is much room for discussion about how to best preserve the breed.